 The primary objective of the SPR is to create, and support, a continual and shared learning process that strengthens the inner workings of individual Wellspring organizations that are affiliates of the Wellspring Cancer Support Foundation, and also the Wellspring network as a whole.

 As part of the SPR, an annual Mission Survey is conducted with members.
-According to the 2019 Mission Survey, Calgary recipients answered in the affirmative (slightly agree, agree or strongly agree) as follows:
+According to the 2021 Mission Survey, Calgary recipients agreed or strongly agreed as follows:

 of members have gained skills and knowledge to address their needs